iSach/nbody-c/README.md

 `./nbodysimul random 5000 bht 100 0.1 gif` Random with 5k particles

 `./nbodysimul random 1000 naive 100 0.1 gif` Random with 1K particles and brute force

+This project was awarded the grade of `20/20`.